jakelongo/GMOPST14/README.md

 tested on a windows machine).
 Compiling on linux and osx should

 -------------------------------------------------------------------------------
-s_c --- split and concat program
+s_c --- split and concat simulator
 -------------------------------------------------------------------------------

 Usage: